zio/zio-config/docs/usingconfigdescriptor/index.md

 #### More detail
 `Both(left, right)` means the `left` and `right` should exist in the config.
-For the same reason we have `NestedPath`, `Or` etc, that are nodes of `ConfigDocs[K,V]`. `K` means, the value of `key` and `V` is the type of the value before it gets parsed.
+For the same reason we have `NestedPath`, `Or` etc, that are nodes of `ConfigDocs[K,V]`. `K` means, the value of `key` and `V` is the type of the value before it gets parsed.g